RiccardoBarbieri/the_unibot/README.md

     /timetable dd/mm/yyyy

-or writing *oggi, domani o dopodomani*, which mean *today, tomorrow, the day after tomorrow*.
+or writing *today, tomorrow*.

 **N.B.**: if no day is passed to the command, it will send the timetable of the current day.
+Also, using if one word from *today, tomorrow* is given, the bot will also return weather infos.

 #### Autosend
 One can also set an autosend time